kikisna/TodoListApplication/README.md

 ## ToDo List Application

 This Task Management System, built with Python (Flask) and MySQL, lets users register, log in, and manage tasks—create, edit, complete, or delete.
-It provides task stats like completed vs. uncompleted tasks and overdue completions.
+The application categorizes tasks into three lists: Pending Tasks, Completed Tasks and Uncompleted task.
 Key features include secure password hashing, session management, flash messages for feedback, and a user-friendly interface powered by Flask's HTML templates.

 ## Features